elbwalker/walkerOS/packages/destinations/node/aws/README.md

   </a>
 </p>

-# AWS Data Firehose destination for walkerOS
+# AWS node destination for walkerOS

 TODO